 Philippine President Rodrigo Duterte Has A New Adversary — The Church

-It's 5 a.m. on a Sunday morning.
+It's 5 o'clock on a Sunday morning.
 The sun's not yet up, but the early mass at Santo Nino de Tondo Church is bursting with people, every pew packed, with hundreds more standing in the aisles as Auxiliary Bishop Broderick Pabillo delivers his sermon.

 The church is in Tondo, one of Manila's most densely populated and poorest neighborhoods — one that has figured prominently in President Duterte's bloody war on drugs.